-- [7] On 7 June 2023, the Appellant filed an appeal with the Board against the Registrar's decision. - [8] The Board's Appeals Procedures stipulate that the Registrar is to provide a report that includes all evidence used to reach the decision, including the Assessors' recommendation (the Report).
-The Report noted the Appellant had failed to demonstrate the following competencies for the class of license applied for: - (a) Competency 5: Manage construction phase design - [9] Under section 335(4) of the Act, the Board must not review any part of a decision or action not appealed against.
+- [7] On 8 December 2023, the Appellant filed an appeal with the Board against the Registrar's decision. - [8] The Board was provided with the original licensing application and the Assessor's report and recommendation, which noted the Appellant had failed to demonstrate the following competencies for the class of license applied for: - (a) Competency 5: Manage construction phase design. - [9] Under section 335(4) of the Act, the Board must not review any part of a decision or action not appealed against.
 On that basis, and on the basis of the Report, the matters under appeal were those noted above. - [10] The burden of proof lies with the Appellant.
 It is for the Appellant to provide sufficient evidence to establish, on the balance of probabilities, that he meets sufficient of the performance indicators for those competencies that are being appealed to be granted a licence.
-If the Registrar appears at an appeal hearing,4 the matter proceeds using an adversarial process. - [11] The Registrar did not seek leave to appear.
+If the Registrar appears at an appeal hearing, the matter proceeds using an adversarial process. - [11] The Registrar did not seek leave to appear.